 I proposed that linking the secular and the sacred, by adopting a concept of the secular sacred, can help to unite everyone who accepts that some things are sacred, whether they see the sacred's source as religious or purely natural or secular.
 In short, the "secular sacred" is a concept we can endorse whether or not we are religious, and, if we are religious, no matter which religion we follow.

 The sacred requires that we respect the integrity of the elements that allow us to fully experience being fully human; in doing so, we protect that experience.
 It is a concept that we should use to protect that which is most precious in human life, starting with life itself.
 I propose, as has been true for millennia, that that requires us, as a society, to reject euthanasia.

 The concept of dignity must be used to maintain respect for the life of each person, and for human life and for the essence of our humanness, in general.
 The current danger is that in the euthanasia debate it could be used to realize precisely the opposite outcomes.

 Margaret Somerville.
 "Defining human dignity."
 Montreal Gazette (Canada) 22 November 2009.

 Reprinted with permission of the author, Margaret Somerville.

-Margaret Somerville, AM, FRSC is an Australian/Canadian ethicist and academic.
-She is the Samuel Gale Professor of Law, Professor in the Faculty of Medicine, and the Founding Director of the Faculty of Law's Centre for Medicine, Ethics and Law at McGill University.
-She is the author of The Ethical Imagination: CBC Massey Lectures, Death Talk: The Case Against Euthanasia and Physician-Assisted Suicide, The Ethical Canary: Science, Society, and the Human Spirit, and Do We Care?.Copyright © 2009 Margaret Somerville
+Margaret Somerville is Professor of Bioethics in the School of Medicine at the University of Notre Dame Australia.
+Until recently, she was Samuel Gale Professor of Law, Professor in the Faculty of Medicine, and Founding Director of the Centre for Medicine, Ethics and Law at McGill University, Montreal.
+She is the author of Bird on an Ethics Wire, The Ethical Imagination: CBC Massey Lectures, Death Talk: The Case Against Euthanasia and Physician-Assisted Suicide, The Ethical Canary: Science, Society, and the Human Spirit, and Do We Care?.Copyright © 2009 Margaret Somerville